Here’s a promise: by using blind hiring, you will hire better people from a more diverse range of backgrounds.

 So long as your scoring is simple enough (we’d recommend starting out by using a 1-5 scale for work samples and interview questions), this shouldn’t be too tricky.

-Assuming all questions are weighted equally (they should be if done right), you can simply take an average of all marks across the process to see how the best person for the job is.
+Assuming all questions are weighted equally (they should be if done right), you can simply take an average of all marks across the process to see who the best person for the job is.

 Changing the way you've always done things is scary.